bansallab/mpx_landscape/README.md

 * `make_figures.r` runs the analysis and creates figures in the main text and some supplementary figures
   * `load_files_for_run.r`, `calc_immunity.r`, `calc_immunity_us.r`, `draw_maps.r`, and `scar_survey_coverage_calcs.r` are all called within this main script
 * `admin1_avg_age.r` calculates and maps the average age of each admin1 region
-* `bootstrapping.r` runs the parametric bootstrapping uncertainty analysis (note this code takes longer to run)
+* `uncertainty_analysis.r` runs the parametric bootstrapping uncertainty analysis (note this code takes longer to run)
 * `global_susceptibility_profile.r` calculates and plots susceptibility profiles for each country
 * `monkeypox_world_data_cleaning.r` output is used to make figures, this cleans and prepares for joining the demographic and shapefiles
 * `natural_immunity.r` analyzes and plots natural immunity and pock mark survey data